-Warning light Warning light/Details СНЕСК Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; The electronic automatic transmission control system; or The emission control system. × SRS warning light Indicates a malfunction in: The SRS airbag system; The front passenger occupant classification system; or The seat belt pretensioner system.
+Warning light Warning light/Details СНЕСК Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; The electronic automatic transmission control system; or The emission control system.
+SRS warning light Indicates a malfunction in: The SRS airbag system; The front passenger occupant classification system; or The seat belt pretensioner system.
 ABS (U.S.A.)
-(ABS) (Canada) ABS warning light Indicates a malfunction in: • The ABS; or • The brake assist system.
+(Canada) ABS warning light Indicates a malfunction in: • The ABS; or • The brake assist system.

-Warning light Warning light/Details Slip indicator The indicator comes on to indicate a malfunction in: The VSC; The TRAC; The A-TRAC or The AUTO LSD system.
-4 A/T OIL TEMP Automatic transmission fluid temperature warning light Comes on: Indicates that the automatic transmission fluid temperature is too high.
-Flashes: Indicates a malfunction in the automatic transmission system (if equipped) Power steering warning light Indicates a malfunction in the variable flow control power steering system.
+Warning light Warning light/Details 22 Slip indicator The indicator comes on to indicate a malfunction in: The VSC; The TRAC; The A-TRAC or The AUTO LSD system. (if equipped) Power steering warning light Indicates a malfunction in the variable flow control power steering system.